7 ideas to make automating your home cinema easy

 It’s likely more on-demand streaming services will become available and add to the frustration of finding content to watch.
 So consider a few options you can’t live without and buy the rest on Blu-ray or DVD.

 Hopefully, you have a clearer idea of how Z wave makes automating your home cinema far easier.
-That said, ideally, you want a single control point that doesn’t involve loading multiple apps or constantly having to switch between them.
+That said, ideally, you want a single home cinema app rather than needing to load multiple apps or constantly having to switch between them.

 One solution is to use the Logitech Harmony Hub, which allows control over a multitude of devices and function from your smart device.
 It works with Netflix, Amazon Alexa, Apple TV, Sonos and Z wave devices, to mention a few.